 A co-operation agreement was signed in 2005 by the Congress of Local and Regional Authorities of the Council of Europe and the Committee of the Regions of the European Union.
 The fields of interest and methods of co-operation of the two institutions were formalised in 2009, on the basis of the more general memorandum of understanding concluded in 2007 between the Council of Europe and the European Union.

 The cooperation agreement reaffirms, in particular, the principle of complementarity between the Congress and the Committee of the Regions, as well as mutual respect for their skills.
-The political direction of this cooperation, as well as its major themes, are agreed once per year at a meeting of the Secretaries General of the Congress and the CoR.

 Different forms of co-operation